What Is Product-Led Growth (PLG)?

 What is Product-Led Growth?

 Product-Led Growth (PLG) is a strategy where the product itself drives user acquisition, activation, and expansion.
 Users can try the product for free and upgrade on their own, reducing dependence on traditional sales teams.
+This is a common area of focus for customer success teams working to improve their approach to Product-Led Growth (PLG).

 Does PLG replace customer success?

 No. PLG changes what CS does, but does not eliminate the need.
 PLG companies still need CS for enterprise accounts, strategic expansion, and complex deployments.
 CS in PLG focuses more on data-driven engagement than traditional high-touch relationship management.
+This is a common area of focus for customer success teams working to improve their approach to Product-Led Growth (PLG).

 What companies use Product-Led Growth?

 Prominent PLG companies include Slack, Zoom, Dropbox, Atlassian, Figma, Notion, and Canva.
 Many B2B SaaS companies use a hybrid model with PLG for acquisition and traditional sales/CS for enterprise expansion.
+This is a common area of focus for customer success teams working to improve their approach to Product-Led Growth (PLG).

 Get the Weekly Pulse